Plans Privacy Policy

 This information is shared only with participants in the same event or related Plans activities, and not with the general public.

-As part of the Plans experience, the amount of information visible to other attendees increases at different stages.
 Bumble does not control what other participants do with information they see, and once information is shared in this context it may not be possible to reverse that visibility.

 4. How We Share Plans Information